Damianjacob/MS4_breadit/breadit/README.md

 - 11. As a registered user I want to leave comments under posts so that I can discuss topics with other users.

 ### Add Post
+This is where registered users can create their own post.
+They can add an image but don't have to, but it's mandatory to fill both the title and the content fields.
 <details>
 <summary>Add Post</summary>
 <img src='https://github.com/Damianjacob/MS4_breadit/blob/main/breadit/docs/features/createpost.png' alt='add post screenshot'>